 What Should Clinicians Do If They Are Getting a Penalty?

 Clinicians should carefully review their performance feedback.
 Even if a clinician was not MIPS eligible as an individual, but his or her practice reported Medicare Part B claims measures for the Quality performance category in 2020, the clinician could be receiving a penalty because group-level data was not reported for other performance categories to achieve sufficient points to avoid the penalty.

 If a clinician doesn't agree with his or her final MIPS score or the payment adjustment information, there is a limited window of time to appeal the decision via a targeted review process.
 CMS suggests requesting a targeted review as soon as possible if a clinician identifies an error with his or her MIPS final performance feedback and MIPS payment adjustment factor(s).
 This will help ensure that the correct payment adjustment is applied to the clinician’s claims from the start of the 2022 payment year.

-A targeted review can be requested from CMS via a QPP account through 8:00 pm EST on October 1, 2021.
-It should be requested at the same level as the clinician reported MIPS (individual or group).
+A targeted review can be requested from CMS via a QPP account through 8:00 pm EST on November 29, 2021.
+It should be requested at the same level as the clinician-reported MIPS (individual or group).
 Once the targeted review deadline passes, clinicians will no longer have a way to dispute their scores.
 This is why it is important to access performance feedback reports as soon as they are available.

 Examples of reasons for requesting a targeted review:

 - Your performance data was submitted under the incorrect Taxpayer Identification Number (TIN) or National Provider Identifier (NPI).

 - You qualified for performance category reweighting, due to a special status designation, Promoting Interoperability hardship exception, or extreme and uncontrollable circumstances exception was incorrectly applied.